configcat/docs/website/docs/sdk-reference/android.md

 boolean value = client.getValue(Boolean.class, "keyOfMySetting", false);
 ```

-When the user object parameter is specified on the requesting method, it takes precedence over the default user.
+When the `user` parameter is specified on the requesting method, it takes precedence over the default user.

 ```java
 ConfigCatClient client = ConfigCatClient.get("#YOUR-SDK-KEY#", options -> {